Codecademy/docs/content/javascript/concepts/arrays/terms/slice/slice.md

   - "paths/front-end-engineer-career-path"
 ---

-Returns a shallow copy of all or part of an array without modifying the original.
+The `.slice()` array method returns a shallow copy of all or part of an array without modifying the original.

 ## Syntax